lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

    This setting controls how many recent files are listed in the :menuselection:`File --> Open Recent` sub-menu.

 Save Preview Images
-   Previews of images and materials in the :guilabel:`File Browser` window are created on demand.
+   Previews of images and materials in the *File Browser* window are created on demand.
    To save these previews into your ``.blend`` file, enable this option (at the cost of increasing the size of your .blend file).